 of multi-cavity superconducting quantum processors

 This tutorial sessions is offered for students and anyone interested in the following topics, as a preparation for the conference.
-Space is limited to 120 people, please indicate your interest in the registration form.
+The tutorials are hosted in Davies Auditorium, please enter at 10 Hillhouse Avenue.

 Peer review: insights on how to participate and benefit